 The President’s Commission on Slavery and the University continues to conduct important research in the University archives as it seeks to reveal much more fully the history of slavery and the lives of the enslaved at the University.
 Over the next several months, we will be sharing findings, interpreting evidence, and even where possible, sharing images (of people, buildings, and documents) with the public.

 Our work, however, does not occur in a vacuum—many others before the PCSU was founded conducted research on this history and on the related legacies of that history here in Charlottesville and Albemarle County.
 None of these prior efforts were institutionally-directed nor University wide, but they nonetheless did groundbreaking work that paved the way for the 2013 establishment of the commission.

-Some of the work discussed below is discussed at greater length in Meghan Saunders Faulkner’s fine January 2013 catalogue, “Slavery at the University of Virginia.”
+Some of the work discussed below is catalogued in Meghan Saunders Faulkner’s January 2013 compilation, “Slavery at the University of Virginia.”

 1993—construction crews discover family cemetery and house site of Catherine “Kitty” Foster, a free woman of color who purchased the property in 1833, on Jefferson Park Avenue just south of the Academical Village.